Side-by-Side Execution Overview

 Side-by-side execution and the .NET Framework provide the following features to eliminate DLL conflicts:

 Side-by-side execution uses strong-named assemblies to bind type information to a specific version of an assembly.
 This prevents an application or component from binding to an invalid version of an assembly.
 Strong-named assemblies also allow multiple versions of a file to exist on the same computer and to be used by applications.
-For more information, see Strong-Named Assemblies.
+For more information, see.

 The .NET Framework provides version-aware code storage in the global assembly cache.
 The global assembly cache is a computer-wide code cache present on all computers with the .NET Framework installed.
 It stores assemblies based on version, culture, and publisher information, and supports multiple versions of components and applications.
-For more information, see Global Assembly Cache.
+For more information, see.

 Using the .NET Framework, you can create applications and components that execute in isolation, an essential component of side-by-side execution.
 Isolation involves being aware of the resources you are using and sharing resources with confidence among multiple versions of an application or component.
 Isolation also includes storing files in a version-specific way.
-For more information about isolation, see Guidelines for Creating Applications and Components for Side-by-Side Execution.
+For more information about isolation, see.

-Versions 1.0 and 1.1 of the .NET Framework are designed to be compatible.
+Versions 1.0 and 1.1 of the .NET Framework are designed to be compatible with one another.
 An application built with the .NET Framework version 1.0 should run on version 1.1, and an application built with the .NET Framework version 1.1 should run on version 1.0.
 Note, however, that API features added in version 1.1 of the .NET Framework will not work with version 1.0 of the .NET Framework.
-See Version Compatibility for a complete discussion of runtime compatibility.
+Applications created with version 2.0 will run on version 2.0 only.
+Version 2.0 applications will not run on version 1.1 or earlier.
+Seefor a complete discussion of runtime compatibility.

 Versions of the .NET Framework are treated as a single unit consisting of the runtime and its associated .NET Framework assemblies (a concept referred to as assembly unification).
 You can redirect assembly binding to include other versions of the .NET Framework assemblies, but overriding the default assembly binding can be risky and must be rigorously tested before deployment.